kanihal/west_tacl14/README.md

 preprocessing scripts are available in `data` folder.

 ## Experiment Results
-This section will be updated with more info - see the note above
+This section will be updated with more info later

 #### Sentiment Analysis based only comment text (lexicon based SA)
 We used logistic classifier to classify comment text as Negative/positive  sentiment.
 Use `sentiment_analysis.py` in `senti` folder for this.